top of page

 Lessa Kanani’opua Pelayo-Lozada

-Lessa Kanani’opua Pelayo-Lozada is the Adult Services Assistant Manager at the Palos Verdes Library District in Southern California and the 2022-23 President of the American Library Association.
-She is a former Executive Director and Past President of the Asian/Pacific American Librarians Association (APALA).
+Lessa Kananiʻopua Pelayo-Lozada is the Adult Services Assistant Manager at the Palos Verdes Library District in Southern California and served as the 2022-23 President of the American Library Association.
+She was the Executive Director and is a Past President of the Asian/Pacific American Librarians Association (APALA).
 A former children’s librarian, much of her work focuses on services to youth and promoting equity, diversity, and inclusion in libraries, librarianship, and her local community.

 Susan Polos

 Susan Polos is the middle school librarian at Greenwich Country Day School (Greenwich, CT).
-She was previously elementary librarian for a dual language public school and then high school librarian in that same district.
-She is an active member of the American Library Association (ALA), where she has served on the Coretta Scott King, Newbery, and Pura Belpré award committees.
-She is currently chairing the Newbery 100th Anniversary Celebration Task Force.
-She serves on the Board of Directors of the United States Board on Books for Young People (USBBY).
-She is a member of the Assembly on Literature for Adolescents (ALAN), the Association of Jewish Libraries (AJL), and REFORMA.
+She has served on the Coretta Scott King, Newbery, and Pura Belpré book award juries.
+Currently, she serves on the Board of Directors of the United States Board on Books for Young People (USBBY), is a co-chair of the Breakfast Committee for the Children's Literature Assembly, and is a member of the Archives and History Committee of the Coretta Scott King Book Award Community.

 Lettycia Terrones